ministryofjustice/laa-ccms-caab/README.md

 ### Quick setup

-This application only depends on 4 docker containers being run:
+This application only depends on 4 docker containers being run when running locally:
 - SAML Mock
 - Wiremock
 - ClamAV